 Apparently, The Hermitage in St. Petersburg doubles as a home to about 70 cats, according to The Telegraph.
 Word has it that these little fur-balls guard its treasures against rats – a tradition dating back to a 1745 decree of Empress Elizabeth, the daughter of Peter the Great.

 5.What’s in a name?

 Red Square is red by name only and was derived from the word krasnyi, which once-upon-a-time meant beautiful.
 It has only come to mean red in contemporary Russia and has absolutely nothing to do with communism.

 No more visas to Russia means vodka, blinis and Face Control.
-Explore and book a holiday to Russia today and enjoy their rand guarantee and guaranteed departures or contact one of our travel professionals for details by clicking here or visit your local Flight Centre store or call 0877 40 50 00 for more advise and to book your next trip.
+Explore and book a holiday to Russia today and enjoy their guaranteed departures or contact one of our travel professionals for details by clicking here or visit your local Flight Centre store or call 0877 40 50 00 for more advise and to book your next trip.